kkhaledhamed/Analog-to-Digital-Converters-Design-and-Verification/README.md

 ## Project Overview

 This repository contains the design and verification of a Successive Approximation Register (SAR) Analog-to-Digital Converter (ADC).
-The project was conducted as part of the ADC Winter 2025 Training under the supervision of Dr. Hesham Omran.
+The project was conducted as part of the ADC Winter 2025 Siemens Training under the supervision of Dr. Hesham Omran.

 ## Table of Contents